fbpx

 On your right next to the bridge is the Ed Parker Rotary Park, where you can hire a SUP (standup paddle board) from the Watersports Guru.
 The tide has a major influence on the best time of day to SUP, swim or snorkel so check tide times before planning your day.

 The Ed Parker Rotary Park is a great place to spend some time.
 There are free BBQs, picnic tables, access to the creek for a swim or snorkel.
 For the nature lovers, the parkland and creek are a wonderland.
 The birds are abundant, I’ve observed at least 40 species of birds that frequent the creek and surrounding nature reserve, including the endangered pied oyster catcher, parrots, pelicans and a variety of egrets and herons but my favourite are the resident ospreys.
-You will find a pair on or near their nest on the northern seawall of the creek, their two-year-old son, King, hangs out centrally between the bridge and the nest, he’s not the best fisherman but he catches one every now and again.
+You will find a pair on or near their nest on the northern seawall of the creek.
 You will often see another eating his catch atop the street light on the middle of the bridge.
 From the park you can take a walk to the end of the seawalls on either side of the creek, take your fishing rod to catch whiting, flathead, mullet, silver or black bream along the walls or beaches of the creek.

 If you want to snorkel to observe a large variety of fish, including colourful tropical fish, don’t stop at the park, take the first right hand corner into Moss Street, at the end you’ll find a park with a great playground for the kids and access into the water.
 Find your way to the other side of the seaway tower and check out the osprey nest nearby.
 Past the tower towards the ocean you will find ‘Little Beach’, between the rock walls, that accesses the creek.
 This beach is popular with families with small children and safe place to swim, the best time is one hour before high tide.
 Set yourself up with your goggles and slip into the current and follow alongside the rock wall up the creek, not towards the ocean, you won’t believe the number and variety of fish and possibly other sea creatures you will see.
 Hop out at the boat ramp and do it again.